ccarloscr/Chipseq-analysis/README.md

 ## Configuration

 #### Change the default parameters in chipseq.nf
 The [`chipseq.nf`](chipseq.nf) script uses several parameters defined in the first lines (Default parameters).
-You should only check the following parameters:
+You should only change the following:

 - params.home_dir: change to the absolute path were you cloned this repository.
 - params.max_mismatch: maximum number of mismatches allowed during the mapping step (default: 4).